Sparse Matrix Inversion with Scaled Lasso: Numerical study

-In this section, we compare the proposed matrix estimator based on scaled Lasso with graphical Lasso and CLIME (Cai, Liu and Luo, 2011).
-Three models are considered.
-The first two models are the same as model 1 and model 2 in Cai, Liu and Luo (2011).
-Model 2 was also studied in Rothman et al. (2008). \begin{itemize} \item Model 1: $\Theta_{ij}=0.6^{|i-j|}$. \item Model 2: Let $\bTheta= \bB+\delta\bI$, where each off-diagonal entry in $\bB$ is generated independently and equals to 0.5 with probability 0.1 or 0 with probability 0.9. $\delta$ is chosen such that the condition number of $\bTheta^*$ is $p$.
-Finally, we rescale the matrix $\bTheta^*$ to the unit in diagonal. \item Model 3: The diagonal of the target matrix has unequal values. $\bTheta=D^{1/2}\bOmega D^{1/2}$, where $\Omega_{ij}=0.6^{|i-j|}$ and $D$ is a diagonal matrix with diagonal elements $d_{ii}=(4i+p-5)/\{5(p-1)\}$. \end{itemize} For each model, we generate a training sample of size 100 from a multivariate normal distribution with mean zero and covariance matrix $\bSigma=\bTheta^{-1}$ and an independent sample of size 100 from the same distribution for validating the tuning parameter $\lam$ for the graphical Lasso and CLIME.
+In each model, we generate a training sample of size 100 from a multivariate normal distribution with mean zero and covariance matrix $\bSigma=\bTheta^{-1}$ and an independent sample of size 100 from the same distribution for validating the tuning parameter $\lam$ for the graphical Lasso and CLIME.
 The GLasso and CLIME estimators are computed based on training data with various $\lam$'s and we choose $\lam$ by minimizing likelihood loss $\{\text{trace}(\bSigmabar\hbTheta)-\log\det(\hbTheta)\}$ on the validation sample.
-The proposed scaled Lasso estimator is computed based on the training sample alone with the penalty level $\lam_0=\{(\log p)/n\}^{1/2}$.
-Consider 6 different dimensions $p=30, 60, 90, 150, 300, 1000$ and replicate 100 times for each case.
-The CLIME estimators for $p=300$ and $p=1000$ are not computed due to the computational costs.
+The scaled Lasso estimators are computed based on the training sample alone with penalty level $\lam_0=AL_n(k/p)$, where $A=\sqrt{2}$ and $k$ is the solution of $k=L_1^4(k/p)+2L_1^2(k/p)$.
+The symmetrization step in \cite{CaiLL11} is applied.
+We consider six different dimensions $p=30, 60, 90, 150, 300, 1000$ and replicate 100 times in each setting.
+The CLIME estimators for $p=300$ and $p=1000$ are not computed due to computational costs.

 Table 1 presents the mean and standard deviation of estimation errors based on 100 replications.
-The estimation error is measured by several matrix norms: spectrum norm, matrix $\ell_1$ norm and Frobenius norm.
-We can see that scaled Lasso estimator, labelled as SLasso, outperforms the graphical Lasso (GLasso) in all cases, while it has a comparable peformance with the CLIME.
+The estimation error is measured by three matrix norms: the spectrum norm, the matrix $\ell_1$ norm and the Frobenius norm.
+The scaled Lasso estimator, labeled as SLasso, outperforms the graphical Lasso (GLasso) in all cases except for the smaller $p\in \{30,60,90\}$ in the Frobenius loss in the denser Model 2.
+It also outperforms the CLIME in most cases, except for smaller $p$ in sparser models ($p=30$ in Model 1 and $p\in \{30,60\}$ in Model 3).
+The least squares estimator after the scaled Lasso selection outperforms all estimators by large margin in the spectrum and Frobenius losses in Models 1 and 3, but in general underperforms in the $\ell_1$ operator norm and in Model 2.
+It seems that post processing by the least squares method is a somewhat aggressive procedure for bias correction.
+It performs well in sparse models, where variable selection is easier, but may not perform very well in denser models.